jornbh/heis_driver/README.md

 GenServers are a really neat way to make servers without having to rewrite the same code all the time.
 It works _Exactly_ the same in Erlang as well, but it is called gen_server instead.
 The erlang documentation is kind of difficult to understand, so use the elixir-video and "Translate" it to Erlang (gen_server:call(...) instead of GenServer.call(...)).

-Short version is that a GenServer implements the basic parts of a server, and the code seen in this file is the "Blanks you have to fill in"
+The short version is that a GenServer implements the basic parts of a server, and the code that is seen in this file is the "Blanks" you have to fill in

 ### A youtube-video that explains GenServers and Supervisors